Hairspray chipping

 panels would also have attracted scuffs as well as scrapes.
 The three

-frame beams were wooden too, but the bed frame and tilt poles were all
+frame beams were wooden too, but the cargo frame and tilt poles were all

 made of steel.